microsoft/vott-react/README.md

 Sometimes `npm run build` works locally but fails during deploy via Heroku.
 Following are the most common cases.

-##### "Module not found: Error: Cannot resolve 'file' or 'directory'"
+##### "Module not found: Error: Cannot resolve "file" or "directory""

 If you get something like this:

 ```
 remote: Failed to create a production build.
 Reason:
-remote: Module not found: Error: Cannot resolve 'file' or 'directory'
+remote: Module not found: Error: Cannot resolve "file" or "directory"
 MyDirectory in /tmp/build_1234/src
 ```